Mission, vision and strategy :

 - -Member: Agnes Glastra MSc (VU Amsterdam)

-There are initially four committees active within ARMA-NL, each working group is managed by a board member and supplemented with volunteers from the association.
-The committees work on the achievement of the objectives of the association.
-Within the committees various specific working groups can be set up if necessary.
+There are initially four working groups active within ARMA-NL, each working group is managed by a board member and supplemented with volunteers from the association.
+The working groups work on the achievement of the objectives of the association.
+Within the working groups various specific working groups can be set up if necessary.
 These working groups have in principle a temporary character (e.g. NIH, clinical trails).

 Responsible for realizing a professional network.
-The committee deals with the organization of the semi-annual meetings and the annual conference of ARMA-NL with regard to the content and logistics (administration, location, catering, etc.).
+The working group deals with the organization of the semi-annual meetings and the annual conference of ARMA-NL with regard to the content and logistics (administration, location, catering, etc.).